Vision: Increase International Star class membership and participation.

 Requirements:

-Application: Please use this link to fill out the SEA application form.
 You will be asked some general questions and then questions specific to your term wishes.
 The responses will be collected and reviewed by the oversight committee.
 You will receive a response shortly after we have received your application.
+Again, if you are just generally interested in the program, would like to be placed on an interest list for future considerations, or any other matters please use the other form.

 SEA program allocation weighting, in order of importance: